petrych/screenshotter-event/README.md

 # About
-Application makes websites screenshots and stores them in a dedicated directory which is located in the root directory.
+A RESTful webservice that makes websites screenshots and stores them.

 ### Technology stack